CodeForAfrica-SCRAPERS/healthtools_ke/README.md

-# Healthtools Kenya
+# HealthTools Kenya Scraper

 This is a suite of scrapers that retrieve actionable information for citizens to use.
+All the data scraped by this is accessible through our [HealthTools API](https://github.com/CodeForAfricaLabs/HealthTools.API).

 They retrieve data from the following sites: